Music Therapy and Counseling MA

 Joke Bradt, PhD, MT-BC (Temple University) Director, PhD Program in Creative Arts Therapies.
 Professor.
 Research in music therapy, chronic pain, systematic reviews.

-Natalie Rae Carlton, PhD, ATR-BC, LPCC (Lesley University) Director, Art Therapy and Counseling MA Program.
+Natalie Rae Carlton, PhD, ATR-BC, LPCC (Lesley University) Clinical Coordinator, Art Therapy and Counseling MA Program.
 Associate Clinical Professor.
-New media and comics, zines and graphic novel uses in art therapy.
+Digital media, queer worldmaking and comics, zines & graphic novel uses in art therapy.

-Girija Kaimal, EdD, MA , ATR-BC (Harvard University) Interim Department Chair, Assistant Dean for the Division of Human Development and Health Administration.
-Associate Professor.
+Girija Kaimal, EdD, MA , ATR-BC (Harvard University) Interim Department Chair.
+Professor.
 Art therapy, indigenous arts, oncology, trauma leadership, program evaluation.

 Minjung Shim, PhD, BC-DMT (Drexel University).
 Assistant Professor.
 Medical dance/movement therapy, chronic pain management, mindfulness-based interventions, healthy aging, virtual reality and eHealth interventions, clinical trials, theory/model-building, scoping reviews.